electric-eloquence/fepper-npm/README.md

 ### <a id="upfront-and-onscreen"></a>Upfront and Onscreen

-Using this NPM decoupled from a full Fepper project requires compiling the UI by running this line of Node.js:
+Using this npm decoupled from a full Fepper project requires compiling the UI by running this line of Node.js:

 ```javascript